 Area Assessment Comments Does the trustee board communicate the type of information required under the Disclosure Regulations, to scheme members?
 Yes, the SIP, Chair's Statement, Implementation Statement and any correspondence pertinent to Scheme members are disclosed within each Annual Benefit Statement.
 Is information given to scheme members in an accurate, clear and concise way which is easy for them to understand?
 Yes, standard format used for regular communications which are clear and member friendly.
 Have scheme members' preferences for mode of communication been considered and technology and digital platforms used as appropriate?
-Members do not have access to an online portal.
-The Trustees agreed to discuss the feasibility of offering online access to members in 2024.
-Good quality and timely information is provided to sche eme members in the e following areas: Information and guidance in relation to the rights to transfer to another scheme Yes, highlighted as part of standard communications.
+Yes; the Trustees have agreed to set up online access for members using Aptia's OneView portal in early 2025.
+This will allow members to review their investment choices and Scheme material as well as offer details regarding payslips and member benefits.
+Good quality and timely information is provided to scheme members in the following areas: Information and guidance in relation to the rights to transfer to another scheme Yes, highlighted as part of standard communications.
 Guidance on spotting potential scams Yes, warnings and guidance are enclosed with Annual Benefit Statements.
 Information to help with decision-making on investment options Yes, outlined in member communications when any strategy changes are implemented and included on the Scheme's switch form.
 Additional information available on request.
 Information in the retirement wake up pack Yes, standard pack provided to members.